dnanexus/dx-javascript-toolkit/releases/README.md

 All releases are backward compatible unless noted otherwise.

+## v0.0.12 (2015/05/20) ##
+- Changes to api.uploadFilePart for compatibility with the DNAnexus file upload v2 API

 ## v0.0.11 (2015/05/20) ##
 - Small tweak for the DNAnexus file upload API v2